nlebedenco/clarinet/README.md

 ## TODO

+- Support IPv4 broadcast and IPv4/IPv6 multicast in the udp interface
 - Test cmake generator using "-T ClangCL" on windows to ensure all conditions on MSVC are supported by the clang-cl too
 - Add C# wrapper
 - Add python wrapper